ucpu/cage/README.md

 - self-contained
   - most dependencies are accessed as git submodules and compiled in
   - there are just few package requirements on linux
-- the Core library has no dependencies on graphics or sound and is therefore suitable to run head-less on servers
+- the Core library has no dependencies on graphics or sound and is suitable to run on headless servers

 ## Friendly Licensing

 - MIT license is short and easy to understand
 - commercial or not, closed source or open source, ... whatever :D
-- all 3rd-party licenses are copied to single redistribute directory during build configuration
+- all 3rd-party licenses are copied to single redistributable directory during build configuration

 ## Notes